matrix-org/waterfall/doc/development.md

 cp config.sample.yaml config.yaml
 ```

-Find the following lines of config and change thm with your <<ACCESS_TOKEN>> and your local settings.
+Find the following lines of config and change them with your <<ACCESS_TOKEN>> and your local settings.

 ```
 matrix: